denten-books/plain-text/3-format.md

-Finally, we may describe *viewing* or *printing* a document as a chain of formatting operations that transform one type of concrete object, bits arranged spatially on the disk into another type of concrete object, pixels arranged in space on a screen or ink on a page.
+Finally, we may describe *viewing* or *printing* a document as a chain of formatting operations that transform one type of concrete object, bits arranged spatially on the disk into another type of concrete object, pixels arranged in space on screen or ink on a page.
 Something called the Document Object Model describes that chain of transformations in detail, containing in essence an intermediary map or a blueprint of the intended document.
 The blueprint is not itself a fully formed concrete object, however, because the